kaiqi123/CSE546_2021S_workload_generator/README.md

 # CSE546_2021S_workload_generator

-This repository contains code examples for you to use our workload generator We setup both php and node.js server backends
+This repository contains code examples for you to use our workload generator.
+We setup both php and node.js server backends

 The following command sends three requests to a php backend.